mschiffn/comp_ui_toolbox/README.md

 2. the subsequent recording of the resulting echoes via a fully-sampled transducer array, and
-3. their optional mixing into
+3. the optional mixing of the recorded echoes into compound signals.
-compound signals.

 The toolbox, considering